Last Updated: 17.08.2020

 Browser Do-Not-Track Signals:

 Some web browsers and devices permit you to broadcast a preference that you not be “tracked” online.
 At this time we do not modify your experience based on whether such a signal is broadcast, but to learn more about browser tracking signals and “Do Not Track,” please visit http://allaboutdnt.org.
-You can opt in and out of our (and our service providers’) use of your information for behavioral targeting of our advertisements by following the directions in the Advertising on the Site & Other Websites section below.
+You can opt in and out of our (and our service providers’) use of your information for behavioral targeting of our advertisements by following the directions in the Advertising Opt-out section below.

 Web site Analytics opt-out:

 - To opt out of your usage of our Website being included in our Google analytics reports, you may follow these instructions (or by visiting https://tools.google.com/dlpage/gaoptout)

 - Google, Opt Out of Interest based Ads: https://www.google.com/ads/preferences/?hl=en